jacobvosmaer/rx5rom/README.md

 By default, the voice name is the first 6 characters of the filename.
 You can override this by adding a `name` statement.

+The `copy` keyword will copy the last entered voice.
+This allows you to have multiple voices that play back the same PCM audio data.

 Syntax example:

 ```